Beselinho/IntroductionToRobotics/README.md

 # Homework 6
 Task requierment :
 This task is more software based.
 Pretty much I need to do a menu from which I can get environmental data using some sensors (ultrasonic sensor and photocell).
 So I need to have a main menu from which I can go to :
- 1) Sensor settings menu in which I can set custom settings for my sensors
+ 1) Sensor settings menu, in which I can set custom settings for my sensors
  2) Reset data menu, it's in the name what is does :)
  3) System status menu, in which i can see the data that the sensors collect
  4) RGB control menu, in which I can manually set a RGB Led or put it to function automatically